 Centralized Access to Customer and Equipment Information

 Customers want to feel like you value their business and are keeping up with their needs.
-By implementing a customer service tool that allows agents to have the right information — customer details, related customer transactions and related equipment information — at their fingertips, agents can demonstrate that this is the case.
+By implementing a customer service software that allows agents to have the right information — customer details, related customer transactions and related equipment information — at their fingertips, agents can demonstrate that this is the case.
 Gone are the days when customers have to repeat their information again and again or wait on the line while agents cross-reference their information in another system.
 Customers end up happier, which reduces the stress and anxiety that agents may have in working with customers.

 The benefits of avoiding stress in customer service teams go far beyond simply reducing turnover.
 Those who are less stressed become more creative and productive in their jobs.
 They take fewer sick days.
 They may even becoming raving fans of your business when not in the workplace.
 So take steps now to avoid stress in your customer service teams today.